Peptide Fox

 • Central axis — appetite, intake behavior, the decision to eat.
 GLP-1s address this effectively.

 • Peripheral axis — oxidation machinery, mitochondrial capacity, the ability to burn what's been mobilized.
-GLP-1s ignore this axis—semaglutide and tirzepatide actively impair it by suppressing glucagon.
+GLP-1s do not automatically solve this axis.

-This is why GLP-1 monotherapy produces weight loss but not recomposition.
+This is why GLP-1 monotherapy can produce weight loss without high-quality recomposition.

 Why Retatrutide Is Different